christopherpoole/CADMesh/README.md

 # Introduction
 Importing predefined CAD models into [GEANT4](http://www.geant4.org/geant4/) is not always possible or requires intermediate file format conversion to Geometry Description Markup Language (GDML) using commercial or third party software.
-CADMesh is a direct CAD model import interface for GEANT4 leveraging [VCGLIB](http://vcg.sourceforge.net/index.php/Main_Page).
+CADMesh is a direct CAD model import interface for GEANT4 optionally leveraging [VCGLIB](http://vcg.sourceforge.net/index.php/Main_Page), and [ASSIMP](http://assimp.sourceforge.net/) by default.
 Currently it supports the import of triangular facet surface meshes defined in formats such as STL and PLY.
 A G4TessellatedSolid is returned and can be included in a standard user detector constructor.

 Additional functionality is included for the fast navigation of tessellated solids by automatically creating equivalent tetrahedral meshes thereby making smart voxelisation available for the solid.